All intermediate hops show 100% packet loss

 Before we dig into the details of this, keep in mind that any time spent getting PingPlotter to report intermediate hops is only helpful if we're seeing packet loss or unreasonable latency at the final destination.
 Be careful that you don't spend too much time getting PingPlotter working as that just helps you pinpoint the problem - it doesn't actually solve any networking problems you might find.

 If you're running a firewall or VPN software of some kind, try disabling that (making sure you don't leave your computer vulnerable to some kind of network attack while doing so).
-This might require disabling one of the services attached to your network card, or accessing your software to disable that.
+This might require disabling one of the services attached to your network card or

 If disabling software changes the behavior, it's possible that there might be an option in that software to allow things to work.
 We've also heard reports of updating the software version changing things to work (this was particularly the AT&T Network Client VPN software, which has a built-in firewall component).

-These same symptoms might show up, but possibly the first hop works, or the first and second hops work, but all remaining hops do not.
-If this is the case, then you know it's not your local computer causing the problem, but possibly one of the other devices.
+These same symptoms might appear, but only the first and/or second hops work.
+If this is the case, then you know it's not your local computer causing the problem.

 Known problem firewalls: